 Arpeggio is only slightly less intense than Ristretto, ranking at a nine.
-This one (from the Originalline) is considered to be “rich and creamy” and it’s a blend of South and Central American coffees that particularly plays up the flavor profile Costa Rica is known for.
-There’s a smokiness to it that plays well with cocoa notes and adds flavor depth to lattes.
+This one (from the Original line) is considered to be “rich and creamy” and it’s a blend of South and Central American coffees that particularly plays up the flavor profile Costa Rica is known for.
+There’s a smokiness to it that plays well with cocoa notes and adds a perfect flavor depth to lattes beverages.

-With the Altissio, we’re back into a slightly lower level on the intensity scale.
+With the Altissio, we’re back into a slightly lower intensity level.
 This one comes in at a nine.
 It has a full body that will help create a decadent latte, and it’s part of the Vertuoline.
-This is another option that feature a malty note Costa Rica is known for, plus South American Arabicas.
+This is another option that features a malty coffee flavor Costa Rica is known for, plus South American Arabicas.

-The Stormio from the Vertuoline rates at an eight on the scale of intensity and contains a blend of Nicaraguan and Guatemalan beans that offer “spicy, woody, and cereal notes.”
-You’ll still get a strong coffee flavor from this one even after you add the milk.
+The Stormio from the Vertuoline rates at an intensity level as an 8, and contains a blend of Nicaraguan and Guatemalan beans that offer “spicy, woody, and cereal notes.”
+You’ll still get a strong perfect coffee flavor profile from this one even after you add the hot milk.
 You’ll merely take the edge off of this one’s power and strength.

 A middle-ground option from the intensity scale (a seven), Odacio is a Vertuoline capsule featuring a blend of beans from Central America (Nicaragua) and East Africa (Ethiopia).
-Adding milk to it will play up its sweetness, but on its own, the Odacio blend has notes of cereal and fruit.
+Adding hot milk to it will play up its sweetness, but on its own, the Odacio blend has fruity and cereal notes.
 Even though it’s listed as a bold coffee, there’s a lightness to it that comes from the Ethiopian beans.

-The Voltesso capsule is the Vertuoline’s solution to a need for a lighter, biscuity flavor.
-This one comes from Brazil and Colombia to create a smooth, well-rounded flavor.
+The Voltesso capsule is the Vertuoline’s solution to a need for a lighter, biscuity flavor profile.
+This one comes from Brazil and Colombia to create a smooth, well-rounded coffee flavor.
 This one’s good on its own or with steamed milk, though it may not be intense enough for people who love a strong coffee flavor (versus a milkier taste) to their lattes (the intensity level is four).

 Roma is another option that’s perfectly suited to a latte.
-The strong flavor can withstand the milk and the roasted notes create depth.
-The Roma option is made from Central American Arabicas and Brazilian Arabicas and Robustas.
+The strong coffee flavor can withstand the milk and the roasted notes create depth.
+The Roma option is made from Central American Arabicas and Brazilian Arabicas and Robusta beans.
 If you like a balanced coffee, with or without steamed milk, this may be the one for you.